Social Media Marketing for Small Business: Do’s and Don’ts

 DO: Promote Your Social Media Accounts

-Social media marketing is not a case of, “if you build it, they will come.”
+Social media marketing is not a case of, “If you build it, they will come.”
 Let your professional network, colleagues, and current and potential clients know about your business’s social media presence and encourage them to follow you.
 You can do this by adding links on your professional website, business cards, or email signature.

-DON’T: Over-Promote Your Busines
+DON’T: Over-Promote Your Business

 Of course, the main goal of your social media marketing strategy is to promote your business, either by marketing directly to potential clients or by building contacts for your professional network.
 However, social media is not like other marketing tactics; it’s about building relationships.
 A message that is too sales-focused probably won’t be well received.
 That’s not to say sales or promotional content is prohibited, but it should not be the bulk your content.

+Instead, follow the simple marketing rule of thumb: Know your audience.
+Focus on sharing content that your target audience will find valuable and interesting, such as helpful tips or links to articles related to their industry.
 We like to follow the 4:1 rule.
-For every one tweet you send out pushing your own product, service, or brand, engage four times without direct promotion, be it by sharing valuable information about your industry, having a conversation, or re-tweeting someone else.
+For every one tweet you send out pushing your own product, service, or brand, engage four times without direct promotion, be it by sharing valuable information about your industry, having a conversation, or sharing someone else’s post.

 DO: Find the Right Platform

 Not all social media networks are created equal; each one has unique benefits, and some may be more valuable to you than others.
 They key is to know not only who your target audience is, but also where on social media you can find them.
-For instance, independent consultants in more creative fields targeting a younger audience may find success on Twitter, Facebook, TikTok or, if your industry or line of work is visually driven, Instagram.
+For instance, independent consultants in more creative fields targeting a younger audience may find success on X (Twitter), Facebook, TikTok or, if your industry or line of work is visually driven, Instagram.

-DON’T: Forget to be Social
+DON’T: Forget to Be Social

 Though social media marketing can be worthwhile, the rules of etiquette are more similar to those of networking than traditional marketing.
 Don’t hesitate to initiate conversations with others and be sure to quickly respond to comments or questions.
 Those who you spark conversations with now may turn into valuable network contact or even your next big client.

-Learn more about the MBO Platform
+Learn more about MBO